Atlantic City about halfway to easing debt burden

 The city still owes about $500 million on bonds taken out from 2011 to 2018 to pay for property tax refunds, pension costs and more, according to documents provided by the state Department of Community Affairs.

-Overassessment of casinos and a culture of free spending during boom times hurt the city when the recession hit in 2008-09, followed by casino closures in 2014.
+Over assessment of casinos and a free spending city culture during boom times hurt the city when the Great Recession hit in 2008-09, followed by casino closures in 2014.

-About $280 million of the bonds paid for property tax refunds mostly to casinos, which successfully argued in court they had long been overassessed.
+About $280 million of the bonds paid for property tax refunds mostly to casinos, who successfully argued in court they had long been over-assessed.

 And the city failed to plan for the economic contraction many gaming experts warned about, as nearby states legalized gambling and built their own casinos.

-“There has been no new debt issued since 2018,” said Leon Costello, the state fiscal monitor for the city, in a recent interview.
+“There has been no new debt issued since 2018,” said Leon Costello, the state fiscal monitor for the City of Atlantic City, in a recent interview.

 As some bonds are paid off, the payments drop significantly, Costello said.